 The stages of the tax appeal procedure are almost identical to those provided for the first-tier judgment.

 The appeal must be notified to the other party by the mandatory deadline (see 5.1 System for Appealing Judicial Tax Litigation) and then lodged before the Regional Tax Court within 30 days.
 The appealed party can lodge its observations to the Regional Tax Court within 60 days from the receipt of the appeal.

-The parties have the right to request that the case be discussed in a public hearing before the Tax Court.
+The parties have the right to request that the case is discussed in a public hearing before the Tax Court – physically in Court or via remote connection.
 If such a request is not made, the case is decided by the judges based on the written arguments and evidence presented by the parties.
-The COVID-19 pandemic procedure applies to the appeal too (see 4.2 Procedure of Judicial Tax Litigation).
+See 4.2 Procedure of Judicial Tax Litigation.

 Issuing a Decision

 The Tax Court issues the decision after a variable amount of time (from a few days to several months, normally between one and three months).